dailymotion/dailymotion-swift-player-sdk-ios/README.md

 ## CMP Compliance
 Starting version 3.8.0, the SDK is fully compatible with third-party CMP (Consent Management Platform).
 Check https://iabeurope.eu/cmp-list/ for more details.

-You don't need to write any additional code to enable this compatibility, when you integrate the SDK the communication with the CMP is handled automatically.
+No additional code is needed to enable this compatibility, when you integrate the SDK the communication with the CMP is handled automatically.

 ## License